aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/sparklinegroup/_index.md

 ```

 Sets the preset style type of the sparkline group.
-[SparklinePresetStyleType](../../com.aspose.cells/sparklinepresetstyletype).
+See [SparklinePresetStyleType](../../com.aspose.cells/sparklinepresetstyletype).

 **Parameters:**
 | Parameter | Type | Description |